lanneu/Elite102Project/README.md

 # Elite102Project
-#Student Banking App
+Student Banking App
-#Users will be able to create and/or open their accounts
+Users will be able to:
+Create and/or open their accounts
+Check their account balance
+Add to or Withdraw from their accounts